-According to a poll sponsored by AARP and its partners, 60 percent of Americans believe that the primary service offered by stockbrokers is giving financial advice.
-And nearly all—97 percent—believe that financial professionals who provide financial advice should put the interests of their client ahead of their own and should have to disclose up-front any fees or commissions they earn, as well as any conflicts of interest.
+Polls repeatedly demonstrate that Americans believe financial professionals offer advice, not sales, and they expect that financial professionals who provide financial advice should put the interests of their client ahead of their own and should have to disclose up-front any fees or commissions they earn, as well as any conflicts of interest.

+Individuals offering financial advice may market themselves as professionals yet operate as salespeople.
 Many people use titles like “financial advisor,” “financial planner,” and “personal financial consultant” to gain an advantage over other sales professionals.
 The use of these designations is unregulated, and many such professionals have met no minimum standard requirements.
-Yet investors are often unaware of this.
-Obtaining credentials and designations is not required by federal or state law.
-However, many state securities and insurance regulators do not allow a financial professional to use a designation, including one with “senior” in the title, unless it has been accredited by the American National Standards Institute or the National Commission for Certifying Agencies.
+Investors are often unaware of this.
+Many state securities and insurance regulators do not allow a financial professional to use a designation, including one with “senior” in the title unless it has been accredited by the American National Standards Institute or the National Commission for Certifying Agencies.
 The accreditation requirement is designed to ensure that the credential is legitimate.

-The Financial Industry Regulatory Authority (FINRA) manages a database of broker registered representatives.
-Among other information, the database lists complaints against representatives.
-It discloses the nature and resolution of those complaints.
-Recently FINRA began listing information about investment adviser representatives who are dually registered as broker representatives.
-Although it is less well known, the SEC manages a similar database on representatives of investment advisers registered with the commission.
+The Financial Industry Regulatory Authority manages a database of broker registered representatives.
+The database lists complaints against representatives as well as other information.
+It also discloses the nature and resolution of those complaints.
+Information about investment adviser representatives who are dually registered as broker representatives can also be found there.
+The SEC manages a similar database on representatives of investment advisers registered with the commission.
 Investors must depend on individual states for information on the representatives of state-registered investment advisers.

 Regulation and licensing of professionals giving investment advice

-Registration as an investment adviser under the Investment Advisers Act (IAA) should not be limited by the type of investment advice or nature of the advising entity.
+Registration as a financial professional should not be limited by the type of investment advice or nature of the advising entity.

 - prevent abuses in financial advising, counseling, and planning by unqualified people or organizations and by unethical or incompetent professionals;

-- regulate advisors who use “senior adviser” or other designations by requiring accreditation by either the American National Standards Institute or the National Commission for Certifying Agencies;
+- regulate advisors who use “senior adviser” or other designations by requiring accreditation;

 - require training, testing, and registration of advisers;